Adnu100/AI_with_Maze/README.md

 ## Before starting
-Some python libraries need to be installed before continuing the repository: matplotlib - for plotting graphs sdl2 - for graphical simulation timeit - for measuring times (must come preinstalled with python) numpy - for analysis purpose
+Some python libraries need to be installed before continuing the repository:

+- matplotlib - for plotting graphs
+- sdl2 - for graphical simulation (optional)
+- timeit - for measuring times (must come preinstalled with python)
+- numpy - for analysis purpose

 ## Using this repository
 Each algorithm can be itself run by python3 with optional simulation with (-s) option (Read more by reading help - give --help option).